raquelgrant/Climate-Analysis-USA/README.md

 <noscript><img src="https://datawrapper.dwcdn.net/XBE66/full.png" alt="" /></noscript></div>

->*This is again the image version of the map.
+>*Again, this is the image version of the map.
 The interactive version can be found at this [Datawrapper Link](https://www.datawrapper.de/_/XBE66/).*

 ### What can I do with it?